Chart Color Schemes

 Tarragindi has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 21 projects that may impact this area.
-Key projects include European Train Control System (ETCS), Annerley Health Hub, Parkside Yeronga, and Greenslopes Mall Expansion and Refurbishment.
-The following list details those likely to be most relevant.
+AreaSearch has identified 21 projects likely to impact the area.
+Notable projects include European Train Control System (ETCS), Annerley Health Hub, Parkside Yeronga, and Greenslopes Mall Expansion and Refurbishment.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.